ben/ben.github.com/_posts/2013-12-13-the-retreat.markdown

 His mother and I both still went to work, but evenings and weekends were swallowed up with bathing, changing, feeding, and paying attention to a baby.
 The first and second places were still there, but the third one was put on hold.

-Fast forward to a year ago.
+Fast forward to 2012.
 I work from home, in an office I share with my wife.
-The kids are 5 and 7, have their own after-school activity schedules, and need help with their homework.
+The kids are 4 and 6, have their own after-school activity schedules, and need help with their homework.
 The first and second places have become the same thing, all of the third-place time has been swallowed up, and there's no solitude in sight.

 The balance is way off, and we're all feeling it.